Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 Examples are: security and network certifications (CISSP), IT management (CGEIT, CAPM), Sif Sigma, COBIT, etc.

-Summary: A Strategic Approach To Land Interviews With Your CTO Resume
+Summary: A Strategic Approach To Landing Interviews With Your CTO Resume

 - Identify global challenges within a company, understand how technology can address them, and build your resume accordingly